HenriquelvLopes/approximations--/README.md

 \pi \approx \frac{(a+b)^2}{4t}
 $$

-The implementation in C uses the **MPFR library** to perform arbitrary-precision floating-point arithmetic.
-This allows the program to calculate and store a very large number of digits of $\pi$ without relying on the precision limits of standard C floating-point types.
+The use of **MPFR libary** allows the program to work with arbitrary-precision floating-point numbers, rather than the fixed precision of standard C floating-point types.

 The current C implementation uses a precision of **400,000 bits**, performs **20 iterations**, and writes **100,000 decimal digits** of $\pi$ to a text file.

 A Python implementation of the Gauss–Legendre algorithm is planned.

-# 2. Monte Carlo Method
+### 2. Monte Carlo Method

 The Monte Carlo approximation is based on a simple geometric construction.